huggingface/transformers/docs/source/en/model_doc/pop2piano.md

 The Pop2Piano model was proposed in [Pop2Piano : Pop Audio-based Piano Cover Generation](https://arxiv.org/abs/2211.00895) by Jongho Choi and Kyogu Lee.

+Piano covers of pop music are one of the widely enjoyed forms of music.
+But generating a Piano cover from a music is not a trivial task, it requires great expertise with playing Piano as well as knowing different characteristics and melodies of a song.
+For these reasons it is very difficult for anyone to create Piano covers for their favourite music.

+Don't worry, Pop2Piano got you covered!

+Pop2Piano is an encoder-decoder Transformer model based on [T5](https://arxiv.org/pdf/1910.10683.pdf).
+It is the first model to directly generate a piano cover from pop audio without melody and chord extraction modules.
+Pop2Piano has a Feature Extractor which converts the provided audio file to `log-mel-spectrogram` representation.
+The encoder part of the Pop2Piano model takes those values and converts them to a latent representation and the decoder generates the `token_ids` with the help of those latent representation.
+After that Pop2Piano Tokenizer converts those generated `token_ids` to MIDI tokens and with the help of the `pretty_midi` library, we generate MIDI files(Piano covers).
+For your reliance we have bundled the `Pop2PianoFeatureExtractor` and `Pop2PianoTokenizer` into a single class `Pop2PianoProcessor`.

+Feel free to try it on your favourite music!
+We have included variety of examples down below in case.

 The abstract from the paper is the following:

 *Piano covers of pop music are enjoyed by many people.
 However, the